Akshatau/M2-EmbSys/Project/2_Architecture/README.md

 - Actuators:

-  We have used DC motor and servo motors as actuators where DC motor is used for motoring operation of fan and act as ignition system of vehicle.
+  We have used DC motor and servo motors as actuators where DC motor is used for motoring operation of fan which act as an ignition system of vehicle.
 While servo motor is used for movement of car window in direction up and down.

 - Binary Actuator: